This Simply Rhino video tutorial looks at creating production quality surfaces and solids from 2D design intent and focuses on a ceramic coffee pot.

 Main Body Surface and Handle Creation

-In the next video we’ll look at Creating the Spout ‘A’ Surface; Creating the Lid ‘A’ Surface and how to Create the ‘B’ surfaces manually to allow for varying wall thickness.
+In the next video in this series we’ll look at Creating the Spout ‘A’ Surface; Creating the Lid ‘A’ Surface and how to Create the ‘B’ surfaces manually to allow for varying wall thickness.